gajus/eslint-plugin-jsdoc/README.md

 * Periods after items within the `abbreviations` option array are not treated as sentence endings.

+<a name="user-content-eslint-plugin-jsdoc-rules-require-description-complete-sentence-fixer-1"></a>
+<a name="eslint-plugin-jsdoc-rules-require-description-complete-sentence-fixer-1"></a>
+#### Fixer

+If sentences do not end with terminal punctuation, a period will be added.

+If sentences do not start with an uppercase character, the initial letter will be capitalized.

 <a name="user-content-eslint-plugin-jsdoc-rules-require-description-complete-sentence-options-23"></a>
 <a name="eslint-plugin-jsdoc-rules-require-description-complete-sentence-options-23"></a>
 #### Options